Boundary Layers of Accretion Disks: Discovery of Vortex-Driven Modes and Other Waves: Morphological characterization of wave modes

 These transitions are accompanied by the evolution of disk surface density $\Sigma$ and angular frequency $\Omega$ near the stellar surface, as illustrated in Figure \ref{fig:M09.FR.r.a_evo_prof} at different moments of time.
-At around $t/2\pi=100$ a number of interesting features start to develop in the $\Omega(r)$ profile in the inner disk, see Figure \ref{fig:M09.FR.r.a_evo_prof}a: an inflection point-like transition at $\Omega\approx 0.4$ inside the BL, a plateau for $1\lesssim r\lesssim 1.2$, and a slightly super-Keplerian rotation for $r\gtrsim 1.2$.
-All these features are caused by accretion of gas from the disk onto the star, which is driven by the dissipation of acoustic modes in the disk.
-Accretion is revealed by the reduction of $\Sigma(r)$ compared to its initial profile for $r\lesssim 1.7$, see Figure \ref{fig:M09.FR.r.a_evo_prof}b.
+At around $t/2\pi=100$ a number of features start to develop in the $\Omega(r)$ profile in the inner disk, see Figure \ref{fig:M09.FR.r.a_evo_prof}a: an inflection point-like transition at $\Omega\approx 0.4$ inside the BL, a plateau for $1\lesssim r\lesssim 1.2$, and a slightly super-Keplerian rotation for $r\gtrsim 1.2$.
+All these features are caused by accretion of gas from the disk (driven by the dissipation of acoustic modes) onto the star, which is revealed by the reduction of $\Sigma(r)$ compared to its initial profile for $r\lesssim 1.7$, see Figure \ref{fig:M09.FR.r.a_evo_prof}b.
 This depletion, or gap, is quite substantial near $r=1$ ($\Sigma$ drops to $20-30\%$ of its initial value at $r=1.2$) and severely modifies the radial pressure support in this part of the disk.
 In agreement with the equation (\ref{eq:Omega}), this has a direct impact on the $\Omega(r)$ behavior: $\Omega(r)$ develops a sub-Keplerian plateau in the part of the gap where $\Sigma(r)$ decreases with $r$ (i.e. $r\lesssim 1.2$), and becomes slightly super-Keplerian outside of this region, since $\Sigma(r)$ increases over a range of $r$ there.
-An inflection in $\Omega(r)$ profile inside the BL appears because the accreted mass accumulates there, modifying the radial pressure support in the BL.
 These features will be discussed in more details and across different values of $\M$ in Coleman et al. (in prep.).